ghormadesoham/ghormadesoham.github.io/pages/resume.md

 <a href="/documents/resume/Soham_Ghormade_Resume_June_2021.docx" target="_blank">[Word]</a>

 ## Summary
-Software developer at ANSYS with experience in application integration and localization.
+Software developer at Ansys with experience in application integration and localization.

 ## Interests